-So, computing this check digit's not hard, but it does get a bit tedious by hand.
+So, validating credit card numbers isn't hard, but it does get a bit tedious by hand.
 Let's write a program.

-In isbn.c, write a program that prompts the user for an ISBN-10 and then reports (via printf) whether the number's legit.
-So that we can automate some tests of your code, we ask that your program's last line of output be either YES\n or NO\n, nothing more, nothing less.
-For simplicity, assume that the user's input will be exactly ten decimal digits (i.e., devoid of hyphens and 'X'), the first of which might even be zero(es), as in the case of our recommended book.
+In credit.c, write a program that prompts the user for a credit card number and then reports (via printf) whether it is a valid American Express, MasterCard, or Visa card number, per the definitions of each's format herein.
+So that we can automate some tests of your code, we ask that your program's last line of output be AMEX\n or MASTERCARD\n or VISA\n or INVALID\n, nothing more, nothing less.
+For simplicity, you may assume that the user's input will be entirely numeric (i.e., devoid of hyphens, as might be printed on an actual card).
 But do not assume that the user's input will fit in an int!
-Recall, after all, that the largest value that can fit in an int is $2^{32} - 1 = 4,294,967,295$ (and, even then, only if declared as unsigned).
-True, that's a 10-digit value, but there might still be a problem.
-(What?)
-Best to be safe and use GetLongLong from CS 50's library to get users' input.
+Best to use GetLongLong from CS 50's library to get users' input.
 (Why?)